 Students should be picked up promptly upon their dismissal from class.
 Please do not arrive early for your student's pick-up, as it will cause traffic congestion.
 All K-2 students should be picked up at 1:15 p.m. on Thursdays; all grade 3-5 students should be picked up at 1:30 p.m. on Thursdays.
-Please note: At dismissal, Crocker students may not make their way through North.
+Please note: At dismissal, Crocker students may not make their way through the North Campus.
+They are allowed to use the track on the lower North Field as long as they are walking their bikes and avoiding the lawn.